TJANGEL/liri-node-app/README.md

 LIRI a copy of Apple's Siri

-LIRI will find search for concerts, movies and song information with simple commands:
+LIRI will search for concerts, movies, and song information with simple commands:

     `concert-this`